Long Vowel Patterns

 WARM UP

-Review vowel sounds: Beginners-short or long vowel chart, More Advanced-the Vowel Patterns grocery store chart
+Review vowel sounds: Beginners-short or long vowel chart, More Advanced-the Vowel Patterns grocery store chart.
+Watch videos at the Short or Long Wakelet.

-Review phonograms with Quizlet flashcards and videos at the Phonogram playlist at the Phonics Pow Youtube channel.
+Review phonograms with Quizlet flashcards and videos at the Phonograms Wakelet, and the Phonogram playlist at the Phonics Pow Youtube channel.

 Phonemic Awareness practice (using voice only)